Coronavirus (COVID-19) impact on business aviation

 - Macau – All foreign visitors and the residents of Mainland China, Hong Kong and Taiwan who have been to other countries in the past 14 days are not allowed to enter Macau.
 Visitors who have been to Hong Kong, Taiwan will undergo medical observation in accordance with requirements of the health authority for 14 days.

-- Philippines – Foreign nationals with a valid visa will be allowed starting Aug 1.
+- Philippines – Foreign nationals with a valid visa will are allowed entry.
+No new visa applications will be accepted.

-- Singapore – has implemented additional precautionary measures to further protect Singaporeans and reduce the risk of community transmission from imported cases of COVID-19.
+- Singapore – U.S. passengers can operate if they have Singaporean Long Term Pass Holder (with valid approval letter).
 All eligible travelers (residents and visitors) must submit this electronic Health Declaration Card before entering Singapore.

 - Taiwan – The ban on foreign national remains in place, with exceptions for residents, diplomats and business travelers.
 Swab test required if you show symptoms.
 Certain nationalities must quarantine 14 days.